Homological stability of topological moduli spaces: Stability with twisted coefficients

 \begin{dfn} A \emph{coefficient system} for $\cM$ is a coefficient system for $\Pi(\cM)$ in the sense of \cref{definition:coefficientsystems}. \end{dfn}

-The structure map of a coefficient system $F$ for $\cM$ induces stabilization maps of degree $1$ which stabilize homologically according to \cref{theorem:twisted} in the case of $F$ being of finite degree and the canonical resolution sufficiently highly connected.
-This remainder of this chapter is devoted to its proof.
+The structure map of a coefficient system $F$ for $\cM$ enhance the stabilisation map $\mapwoshort{s}{\cM}{\cM}$ to a map of spaces with local systems, which stabilises homologically by \cref{theorem:twisted} if the canonical resolution is sufficiently connected and $F$ is of finite degree.
+This remainder of this section is devoted to the proof.